 Enrollment & Aid Eligibility

-Students attending the online must follow the published schedule to maintain a ¾ time enrollment status; which allows for full aid eligibility.
-If a course needs retaken the student may not be aid eligible because they would considered less than half-time.
+- Students attending the online program must follow the published schedule to maintain a three-quarter time enrollment status, which allows for full aid eligibility.

 Tuition Payment Policy